Gap Analysis: The Original IRR Tool

 Δ NII = GAP × Δ r

-- Δ NII = change in net interest income
+- Δ NII = the change in net interest income over a given period

-- GAP = repricing gap (assets repricing minus liabilities repricing in a given period)
+- GAP = the repricing gap (assets repricing minus liabilities repricing in that period)

-- Δ r = change in interest rates
+- Δ r = the change in interest rates

-4. The relationship is linear (a 100bp change produces exactly 100x the impact of a 1bp change)
+4. The relationship is linear: A 100bp change produces exactly 100 times the impact of a 1bp change.
+In truth, there are non-linearities (convexity) that become important for large moves.

-For most banks, these assumptions are reasonable for small shocks (±25–50bp) over short horizons (1–3 months).
-They break down for large shocks (>100bp) or long horizons (>12 months).
+For most banks, these assumptions are reasonable for small shocks (plus or minus 25–50 basis points) over short horizons (1–3 months).
+But for large shocks (more than 100bp) or long horizons (more than 12 months), the breakdown becomes material and must be addressed through more sophisticated models.

 Weighted Gap = Σ (Gap_i × Time_i)